 REC 110 Foundations of Recreation and Leisure Studies

-This course addresses the concepts of leisure, play, and recreation, emphasizing the role leisure should play in modern society.
-Lectures and discussions on societal attitudes toward work and leisure stresses the need to keep these in proper perspective.
-Students will concentrate on the psychological aspects of optimal experience and quality of life.
+This course addresses the concepts of leisure, play, and recreation, emphasizing the role that leisure should play in modern society.
+Lectures and discussions on societal attitudes toward work and leisure stress the need to keep these activities in proper perspective.
+Students will concentrate on psychological aspects of optimal experience and quality of life.
 Community leisure services will be addressed.
 Assignments will encourage students to explore leisure lifestyle attitudes.
 Recreation and Leisure Studies majors will begin their academic career portfolios.
 Offered fall, spring, and summer.
 Cr 3.

 REC 121 Introduction to Therapeutic Recreation Services

-An overview of therapeutic recreation including historical and philosophical foundations, service models, professional functions and service settings.
-The psychology of disability will be included as will an introduction to disabling conditions.
-Prerequisite: therapeutic recreation major or instructor permission.
-Spring semester only Cr 3.
+An overview of therapeutic recreation, including historical and philosophical foundations, service models, professional functions, and service settings.
+The psychology of disability will be included as well as an introduction to disabling conditions.
+Prerequisite: therapeutic recreation major or permission of instructor.
+Offered spring.
+Cr 3.

 This course prepares students to stabilize and care for victims of medical emergencies in remote and wilderness area settings when advanced medical professionals are not readily available.
-The course is a requirement for students enrolled in the nature tourism minor.
+The course is required for students enrolled in the nature tourism minor.
 Students who successfully complete the course will qualify for certification by the American Red Cross in Wilderness Emergency Response and CPR for the Professional Rescuer.
+Offered fall.
 Cr 3.

 REC 226 Lifetime Leisure Activities

 Through participation in a variety of recreational pursuits, students will explore the rules, techniques, strategies, and adaptations for successful participation by those individuals with disabilities.
-Youth sport development, leadership techniques for teaching physical recreation activities and basic motor learning concepts will also be addressed.
+Youth sport development, leadership techniques for teaching physical recreation activities, and basic motor learning concepts will also be addressed.
+Offered fall and spring.
 Cr 3.

-Students will learn about the therapeutic benefits of art and craft activities and how to plan, adapt, organize, and lead crafts programs and activities.
-The course will require students to participate in a variety of craft activities such as leatherwork, weaving, quilting, sand painting, and other appropriate projects.
-Spring semester only Prerequisite: instructor permission.
+Students will learn about the therapeutic benefits of the arts and how to plan, adapt, organize, and lead arts based programming and activities.
+The course will require students to participate in a variety of fine arts activities such as collage, painting, poetry, book making, storytelling and other appropriate projects.
+No prior art knowledge needed.
+Offered fall and spring.
 Cr 3.

 REC 233 Outdoor Recreation

 This course focuses on safe, sustainable, nature-based recreation with an emphasis on "leave no trace" principles.
 The role of park systems and wilderness environments relative to recreation in modern society will be examined.
 A variety of outdoor recreation activities will be introduced.
-Several class trips will be required; thus students must be prepared to pay charges (a total of no more than $20) for access to outdoor activity environments and equipment.
+Several class trips will be required; thus students must be prepared to pay charges for access to outdoor activity environments and equipment.
+Offered fall.
 Cr 3.

 REC 241 Recreation Leadership

-This course will provide students with the basic knowledge and methods necessary for effective leadership in recreation settings.
-Students will be required to participate in projects, presentations, and discussions which are aimed at helping them develop and analyze leadership skills in a variety of recreation program areas such as special events, expressive arts, passive recreation, outdoor recreation, and sports.
-Fall semester only
+This course provides students with the basic knowledge and methods necessary for effective leadership in recreation settings.
+Students will be required to participate in projects, presentations, and discussions that are aimed at helping them to develop and analyze leadership skills in a variety of recreation program areas such as special events, expressive arts, passive recreation, outdoor recreation, and sports.
+Offered fall.
+Cr 3.

 REC 367 Adventure Based Counseling

-The course focuses on how to facilitate and then process outdoor/adventure/recreation activities as a means to improve self-concepts, develop group cohesion and uncover feelings, among others.
+The course focuses on how to facilitate and then process outdoor, adventure, and recreation activities as a means to improve self-concepts, develop group cohesion and uncover feelings, among others.
 Course objectives will be met through experiential as well as theoretical methods, thus allowing the student to acquire the skills necessary to lead groups through similar activities.
 Class format will be lectures, discussions, group activities, and presentations by class members.
 The course will address how to plan, implement, lead, debrief, and evaluate adventure experiences.
+Offered spring.
 Cr 3.

 REC 382 Assessment and Documentation in Therapeutic Recreation

 This course examines therapeutic recreation services in a variety of settings.
 Emphasis will be on assessment and documentation within healthcare settings.
 Students will learn assessment, individual treatment planning, intervention strategies, and the development of treatment protocols.
 Students will be required to work in groups and participate in class leadership.
 A 24-hour practicum experience in a therapeutic recreation program is required.
-Spring semester only.
-Prerequisites: Recreation and Leisure Studies major or Recreation Leadership minor, REC 332, HRD/SBS 200.
-Cr.
-3.
+Prerequisites: Recreation and Leisure Studies major or Recreation Leadership minor, REC 232, and HRD/SBS 200.
+Offered fall.
+Cr 3.